ci-compass/cicf/week06-fair-data/README.md

 ### NEON

-Now lets look at data provided by NEON (National Ecological Observatory Network).
+Now, let's look at data provided by NEON (National Ecological Observatory Network).
 They are an interesting Major Facility since in addition to recorded measurements, they also have samples available for loan.